Lightprotocol/cp-swap-reference/README.md

 # raydium-cp-swap

-A revamped constant product AMM program optimized for straightforward pool deployment along with additional features and integrations:
+A constant product AMM program reference implementation based to Raydiun's CP AMM.

+We added, with minimal code changes:

+- rent-free

+Original readme:

 - No Openbook market ID is required for pool creation
 - Token22 is supported
 - Built-in price oracle